Eric and Susan Hiscock: Cruises on Wanderer III and beyond

-The account of the Hiscocks' first world circumnavigation (1952–1955) was told in Around the World in Wanderer III.
+The account of the Hiscocks' first world circumnavigation (1952–1955) was told in Around the World in Wanderer III (originally published in 1956).
 Wanderer III, a 30 ft Laurent Giles sloop, carried the couple around the world via the tropics at a time when few people were cruising the world for pleasure on small sailing boats.
-The voyage and book accorded them a degree of popular celebrity, and was the first of their three circumnavigations.
-It was also the start of a series of books detailing their later voyages on their sailing boats Wanderer III, Wanderer IV and Wanderer V. The trips in Wanderer III, together with previous voyages, provided much technical information for his technical how-to volumes on small boat sailing and ocean cruising, Cruising Under Sail and Voyaging Under Sail (later combined and published as Cruising Under Sail).
+The voyage, the first of their three circumnavigations, and book accorded them a degree of popular celebrity.
+The book was also the start of a series detailing their later voyages on their sailing boats Wanderer III, Wanderer IV and Wanderer V. The trips in Wanderer III, together with previous voyages, provided much technical information for Eric Hiscock's technical how-to volumes on small-boat sailing and ocean cruising, Cruising Under Sail and Voyaging Under Sail (later combined and published as Cruising Under Sail).